Group theoretical methods to construct the graphene: Colouring the graphene

 \section{Colouring the graphene}

 \

+It is conceivable that in some near future applications some hierarchy of the hexagons of the graphene may need to be introduced.
+The simplest example we can imagine at this point is the multilayered graphene where the orientation of hexagons on each layer is governed by some additional rule.

-In this section, we will introduce another hierarchy of the hexagons in a graphene sheet.
+In this section, we introduce such hierarchy of the hexagons in a graphene sheet.
 We call it \emph{colouring}, for lack of a better name.
 In addition, we also consider transformations between different colourings, which we refer to as phase transitions.

 There is an algebraic rule for assigning an integer (colour) to each hexagon.
 Practically, we proceed as follows.
 The center of each hexagon is a point of congruence class $K_0$ of the weight lattice $P$ of $A_2$.
 It also happens to be a point of the root lattice $Q$ of $A_2$.
 We therefore assign a colour to each point of $Q$, and recognize that this is the colour of the whole hexagon containing the point.
-The number of colours can be any positive integer, but in this paper we focus on 2 and 3 colours in detail.
+The number of colours can be any positive integer, but in this paper we focus on 2 and 3 colours in details.